 Try not to overextend yourself, especially in the early stages of social listening.
 Start with only one or two social networks in the beginning in order to understand the best way to use it for your business.

 2. Choose the social listening tools you want to use

-To be successful in social listening, you need to use the right tools.
-Fortunately, there’s a wide range of social listening platforms that offer paid and free tools you can use to track, monitor and notify you when conversations are happening.
+However, a better alternative is to let the social listening tools do the hard work and monitor brand mentions for you.
+Fortunately, there's a wide range of social listening platforms that offer paid and free tools you can use to track, monitor and notify you when conversations are happening.

 - Google Alerts allows you monitor the web for brand mentions, keywords and phrases.
 It's simple to get started and is usually the first point of call for any social listening strategy.